Anvinalias/PS-ArtifactReplacer/README.md

 Steps to note:

-Make sure to create a config.json file and add corresponding paths as given in config.example.json file.
+1. Make sure to create a config.json file and add corresponding paths as given in config.example.json file or you can rename config.example.json to config.json and add paths accordingly.